 The internal reference, V{REG} , supplies current for the low-side gate-drive circuits and the charging current for the bootstrap capacitors.
-When a low-side MOSFET is turned on, the gate-drive circuit will provide the high, transient current to the gate that is necessary to turn the MOSFET on quickly.
-This current, which can be several hundred milliamperes, cannot be provided directly by the limited output of the VREG regulator but instead must be supplied by an external capacitor connected to VREG.
+When a low-side MOSFET is turned on, the gate-

 The turn-on current for the high-side MOSFET is similar in value, but is mainly supplied by the bootstrap capacitor.
 However, the bootstrap capacitor must then be recharged from the VREG regulator output.